-Curriculum / Unit: Math Elementary / Secondary Program Name: Math Summer Professional Development Submitted By: Zehra Khan
+Curriculum / Unit: Math Elementary / Secondary

+Program Name: Math Summer Professional Development

+Submitted By: Zehra Khan

-Connection to TP3.0 / District Priorities / Academic Priorities Pillar 4: All students learn to read and succeed.
-4.2 - At every stage of transition, from elementary to middle to high school, students are ready for the next level of learning.
+Connection to TP3.0 / Pillar 4: All students learn to read and succeed.
+District Priorities / 4.2 - At every stage of transition, from elementary to middle to Academic Priorities high school, students are ready for the next level of learning.
 4.3 - High school students are prepared for the college and/or career of their choice upon graduation.
 Core Instruction Framework- through the virtual learning playbook and blended instructional framework.
 Standards Based approach to promote critical thinking, problem solving and grade-level proficiency.
 Description Teachers will take part in a weeklong summer professional development.
 Presenters will use research and best practices to facilitate these sessions.
 Teachers will collaborate and create blended learning resources that will support students to master skills and meet grade level standards.
 Teacher leader presenters will prepare and facilitate the sessions under the guidance of math curriculum specialist.
-Strategy to accomplish your Target Utilize a whole district approach to teach math.
-Select teachers in each grade level who need support and are committed to collaborate.
+Strategy to accomplish Utilize a whole district approach to teach math. your Target Select teachers in each grade level who need support and are committed to collaborate.
 Facilitate professional development sessions.
 Collaborate to create blended learning curricular resources aligned to Missouri standards.
-Strategy Sponsor/Owner(s) Zehra Khan Impact Group(s) K-12 Math teachers Key Performance Indicators Increase in the number of students achieving mastery on Missouri Math Standards.
+Strategy Sponsor/Owner(s) Zehra Khan curately openion, o mici (o) Impact Group(s) K-12 Math teachers Key Performance Increase in the number of students achieving mastery on Indicators Missouri Math Standards.
 Increasing the percentage of students rated as proficient in math assessments.
-Strengthen implementation of Mathematics Curriculum with fidelity SLPS Grades K-12 students will demonstrate an average 1-year growth in mathematics as measured by STAR assessment by the end of school year 2020-21 support and are committed to collaborate and attend all sessions.
+Strengthen implementation of Mathematics Curriculum with Strengthen implementation of Mathematics Curriculum with Strengthen implementation of Mathematics Curriculum with fidelity SLPS Grades K-12 students will demonstrate an average 1-year growth in mathematics as measured by STAR assessment by the end of school year 2020-21 assessment by the end of school year 2020 21 ı.

+Key Action Steps By April 30 2021, select teachers in each grade level who need support and are committed to collaborate and attend all sessions.
 Curriculum specialist and Teacher leaders will facilitate professional development sessions Collaborate to create blended learning curricular resources aligned to Missouri Standards.
-To be determined (TBD)
+'21-22 Budgeted To be determined (TBD)

-Curriculum: Math Elementary / Secondary Program Name: Math Elective Adoption Submitted By: Zehra Khan
+Curriculum: Math Elementary / Secondary Program Name: Math Elective Adoption

+Submitted By: Zehra Khan